-★ KEY POINT.
+EXEX POINT.
 Most ministers are employees for federal income tax purposes under the tests currently used by the IRS and the courts and should receive a Form W-2 from their church reporting their taxable income.
-However, ministers are self-employed for Social Security (with respect to services they perform in the exercise of their ministry).
+However, ministers are self-employed for Social Security with respect to services they perform in the exercise of their ministry (except for some chaplains).